Beverly Franklin, Executive Secretary

-Mr. Felton was appointed to the Board of Trustees in January 2010, and received a second appointment in 2014 where he serves as Chairman of the Audit Committee and as a member of the Budget & Finance Committee and the Facilities Committee.
+Mr. Felton was first appointed to the Board of Trustees in January 2010, and received a second appointment in 2014 where he serves as Treasurer, Chairman of the Budget, Finance and Audit Committee, and as a member of the Operations Committee.
 Although a native Washingtonian, Mr. Felton spent his early years in Knoxville, Tennessee.

-Prior to his affiliation with NSBA, Mr. Felton was a senior executive with the U.S. Department of the Navy, where he served in key policy development positions on the staffs of the assistant secretary of the Navy (Office of Manpower and Reserve Affairs) and the Chief of Naval Operations.
-His areas of responsibility included human resources management, shore installation management, and congressional relations.
-Mr. Felton’s professional career also includes serving as a commissioned officer in the U.S. Coast Guard.
-He continues to serve as a consultant in the areas of public policy, communications, and organizational development at the regional and national levels within both public and private sectors.
+Prior to his affiliation with NSBA, Mr. Felton was a senior executive with the U.S. Department of the Navy where he served in key policy development positions on the staffs of the assistance secretary of the Navy (Office of Manpower and Reserve Affairs) and the Chief of Naval Operations.
+His areas of responsibilities included human resources, shore installation management and congressional relations.
+He also served as a commissioned officer in the United States Coast Guard.

-Felton is also involved in his community, serving as Vice President, Board of Directors of the George B. Thomas Learning Academy, a non-profit tutorial programs serving over 3000 students; and on the Board of Directors of the Rudolph W. Snowden Memorial Scholarship Fund, Inc, providing postsecondary scholarships; and as a member of the Omega Psi Phi Fraternity, Inc. and the Sigma Pi Phi Fraternity, Inc.
+Felton is very much involved in the community, serving as Vice President, Board of Directors of the George B. Thomas Learning Academy, a non-profit tutorial program serving over 3,000 students; on the Board of Directors of the Rudolph W. Snowden Memorial Scholarship Fund, providing postsecondary scholarships; and as a member of the Omega Psi Phi Fraternity, Inc. and the Sigma Pi Phi Fraternity, Inc.

-Felton holds a B.A. degree in sociology from Howard University; an M.S. degree in urban studies from Tulane University; and certificates from the Federal Executive Institute, the Brookings Institution, and the Harvard Graduate School of Education.
+Felton holds a B.A. degree in sociology from Howard University; an M.S. degree in urban studies from Tulane University; and holds certificates from the Federal Executive Institute, the Brooking Institution, and the Harvard Graduate School of Education.